OSHA 10 Classes: Online vs. Classroom, Cost & Card

 Training in Spanish

-Your OSHA 10 Hour Course Completion Card
+Your OSHA Course Completion Card

 What the Card Represents

-The OSHA 10 card shows employers you have a foundational knowledge of workplace safety.
-It is not a professional license or certification, but it is a widely respected credential.
-It proves you’ve been trained on how to spot common hazards and understand your rights.
+The OSHA card shows employers you have a foundational knowledge of workplace safety.
+It proves you have been trained on how to spot common hazards and understand your rights.
+Modern cards have security features like a QR code to prevent fraud, making it easy for an employer to verify your training.

 Card Replacement and Expiration

-Also, you can only request a replacement within five years of your training date.
+What if you lose your card?
+You can request a replacement from the original trainer or online provider who issued your card.
+You are only allowed one replacement card per class.
+You can only request a replacement within five years of your training date.
 After five years, you would need to retake the course to get a new card.

-Frequently Asked Questions about OSHA 10 Classes
+Frequently Asked Questions about OSHA Training

-How long does it take to complete an OSHA 10 class?
+How long does it take to complete an OSHA class?

-How much do OSHA 10 classes cost?
+How much do OSHA classes cost?

-Is the OSHA 10 card a certification?
+Is the OSHA card a certification?

 No. OSHA is very clear that the Outreach Training Program provides an awareness level education.
 The card you receive is a course completion card, not a professional certification.

-Do I need an OSHA 10 card for my job?
+Do I need an OSHA card for my job?

-Can I take OSHA 10 classes online?
+Can I take OSHA classes online?

 Yes, you can.
 Just make sure you choose an online provider that is officially authorized by OSHA.
 A card from an unapproved provider is not valid.